Black Widow Spiders

 Although their venom is extremely poisonous, black widow spiders are nonaggressive and bite only in self-defense.
 Only the female black widow is dangerous to humans; males and juveniles are harmless.

-- Females usually have a reddish hourglass shape on the underside of their abdomens.
+- Female black widow spiders usually have a reddish hourglass shape on the underside of their abdomens.

 - Male black widows frequently have yellow and red bands and spots over their backs.